-It goes without saying that people all over the world have found it necessary to create warm bed coverings.
-In different places, people have used different approaches to fill this need.
+People all over the world use different approaches to create warm bed coverings.
 The Europeans created big, fluffy duvets with feathers.
-Mountain inhabitants in Central and South America made colorful, tightly woven blankets.
-Also, Appalachia of the Eastern United States has a history of making labor-intensive quilts with intricate patterns on them.
-Similarly, in Jaipur the capital city of Rajasthan, the quilt-makers developed a tradition of making a warm, snuggly, lightweight quilt called a “Jaipuri razai.”
+Mountain inhabitants in Central and South America made colourful, tightly woven blankets.
+Also, Appalachia of the Eastern United States has a history of making labour-intensive quilts with intricate patterns on them.
+Likewise, in Jaipur the capital city of Rajasthan, the quilt-makers nurtured a tradition of creating a warm, cuddly, featherlight quilt which is popular as “Jaipuri razai.”

-Jaipur is not only the home to royals but also as a city that is home to many traditional crafts.
-These handicrafts showcase the colorful side of the city and draw thousands of tourists from all over the world.
-These unique items make the Pink city a very popular shopping destination in India and are the identity of this fairyland of handicrafts.
-One of the incredible crafts that have managed to capture the hearts of many is the art of making a quilt or Jaipuri Razai.
-Jaipuri Razai is lightweight, soft cotton quilts, that can be folded into a very small bundle are a favorite souvenir from Jaipur.
+Jaipur is not only known as the city of royals but also as a city that is home to many traditional crafts.
+These handicrafts showcase the colourful side of the city and draw thousands of tourists from all over the world.
+These rare items make the Pink city a very popular shopping hub of India and are the essence of this unique land of handicrafts.
+One of the remarkable crafts that win the hearts of many is the art of making a Jaipuri Razai.

 History of Jaipuri Razai

-The origin of Jaipuri razai is somewhere in 16th century and related to Vishnuism.
-Hindu sector who used to preach Lord Vishnu had strict vegetarian rules which banned the use of leather and wool in certain religious sectors of India.
-Now, as Rajasthan is located in northwestern India, encompassing the Aravalli Mountain Range and the Great Indian Thar Desert.
-Throughout Rajasthan, the weather can get bitterly cold, especially at night.
+The origin of Jaipuri razai is somewhere in the 16th century when the Hindu sector had strict vegetarian rules.
+This led to a ban on the use of leather and wool in certain religious sectors of India.
+Rajasthan being from northwestern India and encompassing the Aravalli Mountain Range and the Great Indian Thar Desert, gets bitterly cold, especially at night.
 The people here lived a nomadic life.
 They were always at a move to places seeking work, food, and shelter even in freezing cold.

-From the Shepherds and traders to soldiers, warriors and itinerant bards many people used to travel by camel caravan.
-Due to the ban of leather and wool, they were in need for a covering that is easy to carry and which keep them warm in the cold desert nights.
-This necessity inspired artisans to create a cover that was as long-wearing and convenient to carry.
-This quilt-making style suited its environment so well that it has lasted for centuries and continues to be used today.
+Due to the ban of leather and wool, they needed a covering that is easy to carry and which keeps them warm in the cold desert nights.
+The requisite warmth and convenience motivated artisans to create a cover that was durable, warm and convenient to carry.
+This quilt-making style served its territory so well that it has survived centuries and continues to be used.

 Making of the Jaipuri Razai